Bug #125

 Don't bother with XR in 5.10, we had it working with 5.9, babylon upgrade broke it.
 That was one thing too much that made me revert back.

-Updated by Josip Almasi over 1 year ago
+Updated by Josip Almasi about 1 year ago

 Solved in babylon5-avatars branch.
 Changes seem to be backwards compatible, i.e. work with babylon 4.